 - Staying in a hostel

 - Staying in supported accommodation

 - Renting a house or flat from a private landlord

 Movers are homes for people who are :

-Waiting time for Movers is calculated from the date you moved into your current home.
-For example if you have been in your home for 10 years you will have 3,650 waiting days and will build up a day for every day you remain in your current home.
+Waiting time for Movers is calculated from the date they moved into their current home.
+For example, if someone has been in their home for 10 years, they will have 3,650 waiting days and will build up a further day for every day they remain in their current home.

 - A Council tenant